HomereAMK/FeralPigeonGenomics/FPGP--Pipeline/README.md

 ### 6) Running Stats & Filtering of Bad Samples

-We used the outputs from _PaleoMix_ to create a summary file cointaing information on the mapping statistics of each sample.
+> We used the outputs from [PaleoMix--v1.2.5](https://github.com/MikkelSchubert/paleomix) to create a summary file cointaing information on the mapping statistics of each sample.
 In addition, we used some scripts to perform several create some heatmap plots to help in the identification of bad SAMPLES.
 #

 ##### Runs [`paleomix_summary2tsv.sh`](./FPG--Scripts/paleomix_summary2tsv.sh) to create a summary file with mapping information, and absence/presence `.tsv` files: